 Factors such as increased fluid intake, more exercise, and eating high fibre diets are thought to help prevent the development of haemorrhoids.

-Hay Fever or Allergic Rhinitis is caused when the body makes allergic antibodies (Immunoglobulins – IgE) to harmless airborne allergens such as pollen, house dust mite or pet dander (hair/skin) that are breathed in.
-In people sensitised to these allergens, exposure causes the release of chemicals, from cells in the nasal passages, eyes or airways.
-Symptoms present as a blocked or runny nose, runny, red or itchy eyes, sinus pressure or inflammation, itchy inner ear, palate or throat, tight chest or breathlessness.
+Hay fever, or allergic rhinitis, is caused when the body makes allergic antibodies (immunoglobulin IgE) to harmless airborne allergens such as pollen, house dust mite or pet dander (hair/skin) that are breathed in.
+In people sensitised to these allergens, exposure causes the release of chemicals from cells in the nasal passages, eyes or airways.
+Symptoms present as a blocked or runny nose; runny, red or itchy eyes; sinus pressure or inflammation; itchy inner ear, palate or throat; tight chest or breathlessness.

 HDL (high-density lipoprotein) allows the transportation of fatty substances such as cholesterol and triglycerides around the bloodstream.
 HDL is small and dense and contains the highest ratio of protein to cholesterol.
 It is often referred to as the ‘good cholesterol’ as people with higher levels of this lipoprotein tend to be at lower risk of heart disease.
 HDL carries cholesterol away from the organs to the liver where it is mixed with bile, broken down and passed out of the body in the stool.

 Helicobacter pylori or H Pylori is a bacterium that lives in the intestines of 40% of the population, of which 80-90% suffer no ill effects as a result.
 However, around 15% of people suffer gastric (in the stomach) or duodenal (small intestine) ulcers through its presence.
 Severe cases can lead to bleeding or perforation (a hole) in the intestinal lining.
 Early symptoms include indigestion and/or heartburn and diagnosis is achieved via blood testing.